dchowitz/slire/README.md

 `collection: Collection<any>`

 This property gives direct access to the underlying MongoDB collection instance and allows you to perform advanced MongoDB operations that aren't covered by the Slire interface, such as aggregations, complex queries, bulk operations, or any other collection-level methods.
-When using the collection directly, you can still leverage the repository's helper methods (`applyConstraints`, `buildUpdateOperation`) to maintain consistency with the repository's configured scoping, timestamps, and versioning behavior.
+When using the collection directly, you can still leverage the repository's helper methods (`applyFilter`, `buildUpdateOperation`) to maintain consistency with the repository's configured scoping, timestamps, and versioning behavior.

-### applyConstraints
+### applyFilter

-`applyConstraints(input: any): any`
+`applyFilter(input: any): any`

 Helper method that applies the repository's scope filtering to a given filter object.
 Takes your custom filter criteria and merges it with the repository's configured scope.
 If soft-delete is enabled it enriches the filter to ensure operations only target entities within the repository's scope that haven't been soft-deleted.
 Essential for maintaining data isolation when performing direct queries, updates, deletes, aggregations, or bulk operations on the collection.